BadCaseDotOrg/BloX/README.md

 ---

-## Key Features

-- Tracks users when a comment from a blocker is encountered
+- **Real-Time Block Tracking**: Automatically detects and logs encounters whenever a comment from a blocked user is identified.

-- Lookup conversation history with blockers
-- Add blockers to the **Trophy Room** to showcase your top 10 blocks
+- **Conversation Archive**: Instantly lookup and review your full interaction history with blocked users to maintain context.

+- **The Trophy Room**: Showcase your "greatest hits" by adding your top 10 most notable blocks to a dedicated hall of fame.

-- Backup and restore your blocker list and Trophy Room
+- **Secure Data Portability**: Full backup and restore functionality for your complete blocker list and Trophy Room stats.

-- Works on both desktop and mobile browsers
+- **Platform Compatibility**: Works in both desktop and mobile browsers.

 ---